-This was one of the promos that Omid ’16B’ Nourizadeh gave me when I went over to his studio in Putney, London in December of 1996.
-On this double pack Weatherall steered his decidedly left-field project with Keith Tenniswood (aka Radioactive Man) in a very deep house direction.
-This was especially evident on the now classic “Glide By Shooting,” a smoothed-out, abstract house track that sounded like Vincent Floyd colliding with Don Carlos.
+This was one of the promos that Omid ’16B’ Nourizadeh gave me when I went over to his place in Putney, London in December of 1996.
+On this double-pack Weatherall steered his decidedly left-field project with Keith Tenniswood (aka Radioactive Man) in a very deep house direction.
+This was especially evident on the now classic “Glide By Shooting,” a smoothed-out, abstract house track that sounded a bit like Chicago deep house don Vincent Floyd colliding with Italian house pioneer Don Carlos.
 A beautiful track and a beautiful package all round.
 Omid and Anthony Teasdale did a joint remix of “Rico’s Helly.”
 Glasgow Underground head honcho Kevin McKay and partner Andy Carrick turned in a remix under their Musique Tropique monicker.

 Two Lone Swordsmen

 Swimming Not Skimming

 Not exactly house, not exactly techno, just stonking good, 4/4 based, dubbed out electro-funk.
 This is the sound of Weatherall intaking too many herbs, listening to dub and stuff by Liquid Liquid and ESG, then throwing down his own warped take on proceedings.
 The opening track “Glide By Shooting” is spaced-out bouncy house with killer percussion and a totally abstract feel.
 The flipside is more of the same, deep, techy house with the presence of dub hanging over everything like a cloud of smoke.